 The result was the development of super-fast 4G mobile broadband technology.

-4G is an abbreviation of 'fourth generation communications system', which is also known as 'beyond 3G' or ‘Long Term Evolution’ (LTE) technology and seeks to address the two main limitations of 3G: speed and network congestion.
+4G is an abbreviation of "fourth generation communications system," which is also known as 'beyond 3G or 'long term evolution' (LTE) technology.
+It seeks to address the two main limitations of 3G: speed and network congestion.

 4G launched in the UK in late 2012 in select locations with the arrival of EE's next-generation network.
-Since then, 4G services have also arrived from O2, Vodafone and Three, with the result that there's now plenty of choice for anyone in the market for a speedy connection while they're on the go.
+Since then, 4G services have spread to most carriers, with the result that there's now plenty of choice for anyone in the market for a speedy connection while they're on the go.

 Learn more about 4G mobile broadband and compare the latest deals at uSwitch.com's dedicated 4G mobile broadband comparison page.

 The speed of an internet connection needs to keep up with the media and services that the internet offers.
-With the advent of HD video, music streaming programs and games on mobile devices, headline connection speeds of 7.2Mbps, or even 21Mbps with 3.5G, and data limits of 500MB just aren’t enough.
+With the advent of HD video, music streaming apps and games on mobile devices, headline connection speeds of 7.2Mbps, or even 21Mbps with 3.5G, and data limits of 500MB just aren’t enough for many users.

-However for streaming HD video, making video calls, downloading movies, music and games, and real-time gaming, something much quicker is needed.
-4G will see voice, data, mobile internet and streamed multimedia content being accessed on an anytime, anywhere basis at faster speeds than ever before.
+However, for streaming HD video, making video calls, using real-time gaming, or downloading movies, music and games, something much quicker is needed.
+With 4G, users can access voice, data, mobile internet and streamed multimedia content anytime and anywhere at faster speeds than ever before.

-for High Mobility communications.
+Used for high-mobility communications.
 This means connections that operate at high speeds, like cars, trains or aeroplanes.

-Used for Low Mobility communications, for example surfing while walking or sitting.
+Used for low-mobility communications, such as browsing while walking or sitting.

-Speeds of up to 1Gb will be more than enough for any combination of web applications and services, and will be a faster connection than anything available residentially, even through fibre-optic connections.
+Speeds of up to 1Gbps are more than enough for any combination of web applications and services.
+In fact, 4G speeds may even be faster than many residential broadband connections, even through fibre-optic packages.